Forgot username? | Forgot password?

 7. Gather your tried-and-trusted gear.
 Resist the temptation to use or wear something new for the special occasion of race day.
 A gear or clothing malfunction before or during the race can rock your focus and derail the day you’ve worked so hard to prepare for.
 Plan to race in the shoes, apparel, gear, and gadgets that have been reliable in training.

 8. Review your logistics.
 What are your plans for picking up your race packet?
 How will you get to the race in the morning and get home afterwards?
 Where will you park?
 Make a plan for race weekend, write it down, and stick to it.
-Spending time to nail down these logistics will help relieve stress on free up energy you need to focus.
+Spending time to nail down these logistics will help relieve stress and free up energy you need to focus.

 9. Reflect on your training.
 Add up all the miles you logged to train for this big event.
 Take note of all the times you pushed yourself out the door for a tough workout when you would have rather stayed in.
 Draw confidence from all that you accomplished on the way to the starting line.
 Take time to reflect on the major milestones you hit—say the first time you completed a mile, achieved a new personal best, or hit a pace that once felt impossible.
 Use those memories and that pride to fuel your confidence heading into race day.